Commodities and Derivatives Trading and Regulation

 Master Netting Agreements

-We have negotiated master netting agreements for clients, and are conversant with all of the market standard forms and many proprietary forms.
+We have negotiated master netting agreements for clients and are conversant with all of the market standard forms and many proprietary forms.
 Many of these agreements have involved multiple affiliates located in several different countries and trading under a wide spectrum of master agreements.

 Insights